 You can use the scheduling feature in your Battery settings to set a time for your Mac to automatically start up, wake, sleep, restart or shut down.
 This step-by-step tutorial will teach you how and why to set up a custom power schedule in macOS and when it might be more convenient to put your Mac to sleep instead.

-By default, the Dock is always visible at the bottom of the screen of your Mac, sometimes taking important screen real estate, especially if you are using a MacBook or MacBook Pro.
-If like me you don't like having the Dock permanently show on your screen, you can easily set it up so it automatically hides and shows.
+By default, the Dock is always visible at the bottom of the screen of your Mac, sometimes taking important screen real estate, especially if you are using a MacBook Air or MacBook Pro.
+If you don't like having the Dock permanently show on your screen, you can easily set it up so it automatically hides and shows.
+In this short tutorial, we'll show you how to do that.

 Anyone with physical access to your Mac with macOS High Sierra 10.13.2 is able to access and change your App Store settings in System Preferences without entering a legitimate password.